 - Dress professionally.
 Even if the worksite is casual, it is customary to show respect for the organization by dressing better-than-average.
 Your look should be professional and tasteful.
 Keep in mind that until proven otherwise, mental health treatment organizations, like all healthcare settings, tend to the conservative and professional in appearance and attitude. - Know the organization ahead of time.
 Familiarize yourself with their treatment methodologies and any underlying principles.
 Review their website thoroughly.
-Use their language.
+Use their language. - Practice cultural competence.
+On interview and early in your tenure at your practicum site, listen, learn, and absorb.
+Be polite and self-contained until you have a fuller sense of the internal culture of the organization. - Keep in mind that Pacifica's theoretical orientation, Depth Psychology, is little known or appreciated in many settings.
+Just as you would not expect the people of another country or culture to understand your own culture or biases, you should not expect the training site to share your own sensibilities.
+Do not use words or phrases specific to your model which others are not likely to understand.
+If you encounter any resistance or indifference to your point of view, respond with something like, "Well, I am here to learn, and I would hope that despite our different points of view, we will find common ground in our efforts to help your clients."
+You are seeking training in a clinical discipline whose ultimate goals (the ethical and professional treatment of human beings with emotional and behavioral problems to have better, safer lives) transcends theoretical orientation.
+Your mission is not to enlighten your supervisors; your mission is to obtain quality clinical training.
+You might find that some of your most formative experiences come at the confluence of different points of view.
+It's a matter of diversity.

-- Practice cultural competence.
-During the interview and early in your tenure at your practicum site, listen, learn, and stay open to multiple perspectives.
-Be polite and self-contained until you have a fuller sense of the internal culture of the organization. - Keep in mind that Pacifica's theoretical orientation, Depth Psychology, may be little known or appreciated in many settings.
-Keep in mind that you might wish not use words or phrases specific to your model, which others are not likely to understand.
-If you encounter any resistance or indifference to your point of view, you may wish to use a response such as, "Well, I am here to learn, and I would hope that despite our different points of view, we will find common ground in our efforts to help your clients."
-You are seeking training in a clinical discipline, whose ultimate goals (the ethical and professional treatment of human beings with emotional and behavioral problems to have better, safer lives) transcends theoretical orientation.
-Your goal is to obtain quality clinical training.
-You might find that some of your most formative experiences come at the confluence of different points of view. - Be courteous at all times and in all situations.
-Moreover, be self-respectful and appropriately assertive in expressing your perspective and needs. - If, despite your attempts to be courteous and open-minded, you feel that you will be mistreated or taken advantage of on a training site, provide this feedback to the DCT and seek a different site.
+- Be courteous at all times and in all situations. - Also, be self-respectful and appropriately assertive to express your needs. - If, despite your attempts to be courteous and open-minded, you feel that you will be abused or taken advantage of on a training site, provide this feedback to the DCT and seek a different site.